1986 - Duesenberg Heavy Metal

 1988 – Big party at Rockinger

 We often celebrated festivals with plenty of Rotari Brut Rosé Italian sparkling wine.
-Here we see Thomas and his girlfriend at the time Susanne, as well as Olaf Giebe (fellow law student in Göttingen as well as gifted guitarist) and today our patent attorney.
+Here we see Thomas and his girlfriend at the time Susanne, as well as Olaf Giebe (fellow law student in Göttingen as well as great guitarist) and today our patent attorney.
 Furthermore Ullus, the guitarist with the electric construction kit, which was so beneficial to our pickup research.

 Fury in the Slaughterhouse